Jorge Tacla Sacaán: Biography

 Tacla was born in 1958 in Santiago, Chile.
 Tacla received music studies in piano and percussion during his childhood.
 Later, he studied painting with Rodolfo Opazo and Gonzalo Díaz at Universidad de Chile between 1976 and 1979.

 In 1981 he moved to New York.
-Besides his artistic production, Tacla is also the co-founder and artistic director of a production company, was co-founder and adjunct artistic director of the Santiago International Film Festival (2006-2013) and was director of the film department at CORPARTES (2005-2013).
+Besides his artistic work, Tacla is also the co-founder and artistic director of a production company, was co-founder and adjunct artistic director of the Santiago International Film Festival (2006–2013) and was director of the film department at CORPARTES (2005–2013).